-

 After you've removed all the fan leaves from your plant, you'll see that some little ones are still coming out of the bud.
 These are called "sugar leaves," and they also must be trimmed from the plant.

-This is where things start to get a little tricky.
-Some people like to keep some of the sugar leaves on their bud, considering they are usually covered in trichomes.
+This is where things get a little tricky.
+Some people like to keep some of the sugar leaves on their buds, considering they are usually covered in trichomes.
 Even with their higher trichome content, sugar leaves will make your harvest harsh to smoke if left on the bud.
 As such, it's best to trim all the sugar leaves off regardless of how 'sugary' they are.

 Also, be sure to use a trim tray to collect all the trimmings from your bud.
-It's possible to use excess leaves and stems later to make other products, such as edible.
+Excess leaves and stems can later be used to make other products, such as edibles.

 4. Dry your trimmed cannabis.

-Once you've removed all the leaves and shaped your bud somewhat, you should be all done trimming!
+Once you've removed all the leaves and somewhat shaped your bud, you should be done trimming!

 Now, you'll need to dry your bud.

-If you left enough stems to hang on a clothesline or a wire, we recommend you do so.
-However, if you've entirely separated your bud from the stems, you'll need a drying rack for this step.
+We recommend hanging the stems on a clothesline or wire if you left enough.
+However, if you've entirely separated the bud from the stems, you'll need a drying rack for this step.

-How long you'll need to dry your weed will depend on your local temperatures and humidity, but in most cases 7 - 10 days should be sufficient.
+How long you'll need to dry your weed depends on your local temperatures and humidity, but 7 - 10 days should be sufficient in most cases.

 The Dry Trim Guide